OmarMudhaffar/number_to_text/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Convert The DateTime Into Humanized text
+Convert The Numbers Into Humanized text

 ## Features